ananth-she11z/ebay_easy_product_searcher/README.md

 Both EXE and Python Code Available to get used ;)

+NOTE: For using Python code directly please ensure you install requests and beautifulsoup4 modules using pip or pip3.
+You can use both Python2 or Python3.

 This tool will take three arguments from user 1.
 Product name 2.
 Number of pages to scrap 3.
 Your budget and works to give you a detailed CSV output for user to check.